forstner2690/resources/_skillvestor_core_prompt.md

 ## Task

 Use the latest news, up-to-date financial data and current informations (web search) to create an institutional grade equity research report for the company '{COMPANY}'.

+Based on your research create a 3 point rating of the company:

+- Valuation (1 - 100; 1=strongly overvalued, 100=strongly undervalued)
+- Recommendation (1 - 100; 1=strong sell, 100=strong buy).
+- Expected performance (1 - 100; 1=very weak, 100=very strong)

-Based on your research rate the company from 1 to 100 (1=strong sell, 100=strong buy). **NEVER COPY ANALYST RATINGS OR OTHER PEOPLES CONCLUSIONS!
+**NEVER COPY ANALYST RATINGS OR OTHER PEOPLES CONCLUSIONS!
 DO THE RATING BASED ON YOU OWN CONCLUSIONS!**

 Base your rating decisions on following questions: